Results for “civil warrants”

 Michigan Attorney General Dana Nessel leads a bipartisan coalition of 32 attorneys general in filing amicus briefs with the Supreme Court on geofence warrants and challenges a federal executive order on mail-in ballots through a coalition of 24 attorneys general and governors.

-April 5, 2026·Michigan Capitol·3 sources - legislature
+April 5, 2026·Michigan Capitol·3 sources - politics

 Michigan Senate Committee Sends Immigration Accountability Bills to Full Chamber for Vote